-Any change – from income and family finances, marriage status or even the number of siblings going to college – can affect your eligibility for loans, grants, scholarships or need-based aid from your school.
-In addition, financial aid formulas often change, which can make it easier for you to qualify for awards to help pay for college.
+Any change — from income and family finances, marriage status, or even the number of siblings going to college — can affect your eligibility for loans, grants, scholarships, or need-based aid from your school.
+In addition, financial aid formulas often change, which may make it easier for you to qualify for awards to help pay for college.

 Eligibility and renewing your FAFSA

-If you completed a FAFSA last year, you are eligible to renew FAFSA this year.
+If you completed a FAFSA last year, you are eligible to renew a FAFSA this year.
 To renew your FAFSA, log in with your Federal Student Aid (FSA) ID at FAFSA.ed.gov.
 Your FSA ID is a unique user name and password that allows you to identify yourself electronically and access the FSA website.
-Both the student and at least one parent of a dependent student will need FSA IDs.
+Both the student and at least one parent (if the student is a dependent) will need FSA IDs.
 If you don’t have your FSA ID or have forgotten your user name or password, don’t worry!
 You can get help with that online.

 - Provide answers to all other questions.